Marine science journalist Melissa Hobson: examples of my work

-One of my specialisms as a writer is covering exciting new studies in the marine conservation space.
+The most accurate way to describe my niche, I guess, is as a marine science journalist.
+One of my specialisms as a writer is covering exciting new studies and discoveries in the marine conservation space.
 There's so much we don't know about the ocean and we're learning new things all the time.
 As a marine science journalist, I love finding new papers that shed a little more light on our ocean, the creatures that call it home and how to protect our blue planet.
 Here are a few examples of my writing about marine conservation studies.

 Crittercams - National Geographic